Excel-DNA/Tutorials/SpecialTopics/RTD/WhatIsRTD.md

 A basic call sequence might look like this
 ![RTD Call Sequence](https://user-images.githubusercontent.com/414659/104023185-f2e06280-51c9-11eb-9873-ab66cd07dae5.png)

-## `ExcelRtdServer` helper class in Excel-DNA
+## ExcelRtdServer helper class in Excel-DNA

-Excel-DNA contains a base class that
+The Excel-DNA library contains a base class that can ease the implementation of an RTD server.

+* Allows wrapper function that performs just-in-time registration of the RTD Server.
+* Tracks Topic values and manages the conversion to Excel data types.
+* Ensures callbacks to Excel follow the COM rules, allowing the RTD Server to update topics from any thread, at any frequency.

+The call pattern then becomes a bit simpler

 ## Building on RTD

+## Further notes

+For Excel 365 versions there were important performance improvements made around late 2019.
+These include supporting RTD as a thread-safe function and improving the internal update performance in Excel.
+This will allow future versions of Excel-DNA to support thread-safe RTD wrapper functions.

-Some of the features of RTD:
+These are some of the features of RTD that make it a uniquely powerful update feature for Excel.
 * High throughput to support many data items, and high update rates
-* High performance updates that do not interfere with the user's interaction with Excel
+* Updates do not interfere with the user's interaction with Excel
-*
+* Reliable tracking of formula locations, with notification when a data item is no longer referenced

+Alternative approaches like using the COM object model to update a workbook are far more limited.

 ## References